igng/igng.github.io/index.md

 ---

-In this page you will find all kind of projects: BSc/MSc courseworks, PhD articles and side projects.
+This page is a collection of: BSc/MSc courseworks, PhD articles and side projects.
 I am gradually updating the repositories, but it will take some time (_sigh_).

 ---